-Evaluators carry great responsibility.
-If our work is used, it can affect a few or millions of lives, one or more ecosystems, and even our whole planet.
+Evaluators carry a great responsibility.
+If our work is used, it can affect a few or millions of lives, many ecosystems, even our whole planet.
 It can do enormous good.
 It can also cause enormous harm.

-We also have to learn from one another – and especially from worldviews, perspectives and cultures different from our own.
+We have to learn deeply from experience and from one another, especially from worldviews, perspectives and cultures different from our own.

 We have to cherish the opportunity, in this challenging era, to contribute to a better world.